- Shutter Encoder

 Pros:

-If the input codec is different, you will not have any problem, it will just not use it.
+If the input codec is different, it will not use your GPU.

 – Less CPU consumption because of GPU processing.